daattali/ddpcr/README.md

-This package provides an interface to explore, analyze, and visualize droplet digital PCR (ddPCR) data in R. An interactive tool was also created and is available online to facilitate this analysis for anyone who is not comfortable with using R.
+This package provides an interface to explore, analyze, and visualize droplet digital PCR (ddPCR) data in R. An interactive tool was also created to facilitate this analysis for anyone who is not comfortable with using R. The tool is [available online here](http://daattali.com/shiny/ddpcr/) or can be used locally [as described below](#r-interactive).

 This document explains the purpose of this package and includes a tutorial on how to use.
 It should take about 20 minutes to go through